 Barlovento Rooftop Bar

-Scena Platea: Take a trip back in time at this cozy, 1920's decorated, charming entertainment joint.
-Live jazz shows Thursdays and a very popular salsa night with a live salsa band on Fridays.
-Tel: 228-4011 www.scenaplatea.com
+S'cena Platea: Take a trip back in time at this cozy, 1920's decorated, charming dance and dinner joint.
+Live jazz shows and Salsa bands are regular here, but they host all kinds of musicians.
+Check their facebook for the latest.
+Tel: 228-4011 www.facebook.com/plateapanama

-Casablanca: An urban restaurant and bar with international cuisine, a good wine selection, outdoor seating and occasional live music.
-Located on Plaza Bolivar.
+Casablanca: An urban restaurant and bar with international cuisine, a good wine selection, and occasional live music.
+Located on Plaza Bolivar where the outdoor seating delivers a great Casco ambiance.
 Tel: 212-0040 www.restaurantecasablancapanama.com

 There's 4 bars including a Float Pool Get Wet bar and Stage where bands rock out every weekend.